ipfs/helia/packages/unixfs/README.md

 `@helia/unixfs` is an implementation of a filesystem compatible with Helia.

-See the interface for all available operations.
+See the [API docs](https://ipfs.github.io/helia/modules/_helia_unixfs.html) for all available operations.

 ## Example - Creating files and directories